dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 > **Note:** Using `$watch()` in a controller is debateable practice.
 We've done it here for _example purposes_.
 In your own AngularJS apps, take into consideration that there are alternatives to using `$watch()` in controllers (such as events), and if you do use `$watch()`, always [deregister your watches `$onDestroy`](https://www.bennadel.com/blog/2480-unbinding-watch-listeners-in-angularjs.htm).

 This is two-way binding in AngularJS.
 As you can see, we didn't set up any events or handlers to explicitly signal the controller that the model was updated in the UI.
 The `text` data binding in the template automatically uses a [watcher](https://medium.com/@kentcdodds/counting-angularjs-watchers-11c5134dc2ef) to display changes to the model.
 We can also `$watch()` the model.
-Watching should be done in services or directive `link` functions, not in controllers
+Watching should generally be done in services or directive `link` functions, not in controllers.

 > **Note:** AngularJS uses what's called the [digest cycle](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) (dirty checking) to compare a value with the previous value.
 You can read more about dirty checking in AngularJS in the section on <a href="#change-detection" target="_self">change detection</a>.

 ### Aside: Two-way Data Binding in Angular

 But wait!
-[Angular](https://angular.io) has the "banana-in-a-box" `[(ngModel)]`, right?
+[Angular](https://angular.io) (v2+) has the "banana-in-a-box" `[(ngModel)]`, right?
 On the surface, this may look like persistence of automagical two-way data binding.
 However, that is not the case.
 [Angular's two-way binding `[()]` syntax](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#two-way) simply shortcuts property and event binding in a template, and the [`ngModel` directive](https://angular.io/docs/ts/latest/api/forms/index/NgModel-directive.html) supplies an `ngModelChange` event for you.
 To learn more about this, check out [this article on two-way binding in Angular](https://blog.thoughtram.io/angular/2016/10/13/two-way-data-binding-in-angular-2.html).

 The following are functionally equivalent and demonstrate the `ngModel` directive: